-If you need sun salutations to help you face the day, try a drop-in class at Yoga Toes yoga studio, also on the grounds of Toby’s Feed Barn.
+If you need sun salutations to help you face the day, try a drop-in class at Point Reyes Yoga, also on the grounds of Toby’s Feed Barn.
 Toby’s also stocks gourmet foods, olive oil, Point Reyes paraphernalia, and at the back of the building there’s a free art gallery featuring a different Northern California artist every month.
 If you’re in town over the weekend, load up on fresh fruits and veggies at the all-local Saturday farmer’s market to enjoy back at the hostel.

-You can also see the park from the wheels of a mountain bike along trails that will take you past pristine forests, beaches, and marsh land.
+You can also see the park from the seat of a mountain bike along trails that will take you past pristine forests, beaches, and marsh land.

 This area is known as a bit of a foodie haven, so you won’t be hard pressed to find a spot to splurge on some good eats.
-In Point Reyes Station, the Station House Café offers a seasonal dinner menu and live music on Sunday evenings, while down the street at Osteria Stellina, you can tuck into rustic Italian food in a warm, modern setting.
+In Point Reyes Station, the Station House Café offers a seasonal dinner menu and live music on Sunday evenings, while down the street at Side Street Kitchen, you can get your fill of farm-to-table comfort food.
 If you don’t want to blow the budget on the first night, there’s also the Old Western Saloon for a wallet-friendly outing featuring old-school drinks and good music.

 Lend a hand